webQbe/react_file_upload/README.md

 # React File Uploader
+This repo is an adaptation of [React File Uploader With Express (Using React Hooks)](https://www.youtube.com/watch?v=b6Oe2puTdMQ&list=PLillGF-RfqbY3c2r0htQyVbDJJoBFE6Rb&index=7&pp=iAQB) by Brad Traversy.

+I followed the tutorial to learn followings:
 - Creating back-end with **express-fileupload** package
 - Using Bootstrap & FontAwesome for UI elements: progress bar & "File Uploaded" alert
 - Using `Async/Await` and `axios` to show file upload progress: